Humalog: 7 things you should know

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

 - Low blood sugar levels (hypoglycemia) are the most common side effect of all insulins, including Humalog.
 The risk of hypoglycemia increases with tighter blood sugar controls, changes in meal patterns, certain coadministered medications, and changes in physical activity levels.
 People with liver or kidney disease may be at a higher risk of hypoglycemia.
-Flu-like symptoms, sore throat, rhinitis, a headache, pain, cough, infection, and nausea are also common side effects.
+Flu-like symptoms, sore throat, rhinitis, headaches, pain, cough, infection, and nausea are also common side effects.

 - All insulins can cause potassium levels to go low (this is called hypokalemia).
 Insulin may also cause sodium retention, fluid retention, an increase in weight, mood changes, changes in eyesight and swelling, itching, redness, or lumps around the injection site.